Cyfrin/Updraft/src/routes/security/4-puppy-raffle/28-weak-randomness-mitigation/+page.md

 _Follow along with this video:_

-## <iframe width="560" height="315" src="VIDEO_LINK" title="vimeo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+## <iframe width="560" height="315" src="https://vimeo.com/889508604?share=copy" title="vimeo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ---

 # **Bringing Trustworthy Randomness into the Blockchain with Chainlink VRF**

 A prevalent challenge that many encounter in the blockchain space is finding reliable ways to generate random numbers off-chain.
 Lucky for you and I, this conundrum has a solution.
-In this post, we will delve into how the Chainlink Verifiable Random Function (VRF) provides a solution that furnishes verifiable and cryptographically credible random numbers.
+In this post, we will delve into how the Chainlink Verifiable Randomness Function (VRF) provides a solution that furnishes verifiable and cryptographically credible random numbers.
 Primarily, it is decidedly the most popular tool and is widely trusted for its cryptographic guarantees.

 You might be asking, "Why is this such a major concern?"
 So let's begin to unravel this issue.